Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 - new technologies & Use Cases @ IoT have emerged
 - with them: new network characteristic

 ---
+# **Outline**
+- What is Hybrid Routing?
+- Existing Concepts
+	• area- vs route-centered
+	• protocol vs framework
+- Transition to the IoT
+- Conclusion & Outlook

+---
 # **The big picture**